Brussels-Luxembourg railway station: Reconstruction

 Prior to its reconstruction in the 1990s and 2000s, the station was ground level with its front building facing the Place du Luxembourg.
 It was redesigned as a subsurface-track station to make way for the European Parliament and a pedestrian link between the Place du Luxembourg and Leopold Park.
 The tracks were covered over and moved underground during the 1990s.
 The station's old building was partly demolished in 2004, with the central entrance building being incorporated into the European Parliament complex as an information office until 2016.

 Today, the central entrance has been repurposed as "Station Europe", a welcome point of the European Parliament.
-There, visitors can find many gadgets, such as an impressive augmented reality model of the complex, offering information on the European Parliament, its buildings, its history and the famous personalities who came to visit.
-The entrance to the station is now a few metres to the south, via stairs descending down from the esplanade or via a ground floor entrance through the European Parliament's József Antall building on the Rue de Trèves/Trierstraat.
+There, visitors can find many gadgets, such as an augmented reality model of the complex, offering information on the European Parliament, its buildings, its history and the personalities who came to visit.
+The entrance to the station is now a few metres to the south, via stairs descending from the esplanade or via a ground floor entrance through the European Parliament's József Antall building on the Rue de Trèves/Trierstraat.

 The station, completed in 2009, is now entirely underground, although it has been designed to allow a maximum of natural light in.
 Stained glass windows from the original structure were incorporated into the new building.
 It now covers 16000 m2 and is owned and operated by the National Railway Company of Belgium (NMBS/SNCB).
 The same architects consortium responsible for the European Parliament, Atelier Espace Léopold, were also in charge of the station's redesign.